 A message from your Dean of Students Christina Olstad as you prepare for the upcoming weekend:

-As we head into Homecoming week and Halloween weekend, packed full of traditions, activities, and celebrations, I’d like to share a few reminders with you, our Badger team: Be smart and safe, celebrate, and show respect, so you can U…..Rah…..Rah…..Wis-con-sin all weekend long.
+As we head into Halloween weekend, I’d like to share a few reminders with you: Be smart and safe, celebrate, and show respect.

 Be smart and stay safe:

 — Travel in groups, use SAFEwalk, and look out for one another.
-If you see something that isn’t right, call 911, or report a non-emergency campus incident online.
+If you see something that isn’t right, call 911 in an emergency.
+You can report a non-emergency campus incident to the Dean of Students Office online or call University Police at 608-264-2677.

-— Be responsible if you plan to consume alcohol.
-We can all play a part in preventing substance abuse at UW–Madison.
-If you encounter someone who is impaired and needs medical assistance, make the call for help and stay until it arrives.
-Both you and the person you’re helping will be protected from disciplinary action by the university’s medical amnesty guidelines.
+— Be responsible if you plan to drink alcohol.
+We all play a role in making UW–Madison a safe community.
+Be aware of how your actions affect those around you and take care of one another.
+If you encounter another person who is impaired and needs medical assistance, make the call for help and stay until someone arrives.
+Both you and the person you’re helping will be protected from police or disciplinary action by the university’s medical amnesty guidelines.
 Your safety is most important — do the right thing.

-— … It’s also Halloween weekend: Snuggle up and watch some scary movies or carve a pumpkin using Badger-themed pumpkin stencils.
+— … because it’s Halloween weekend: Snuggle up and or carve a pumpkin using Badger-themed pumpkin stencils.

 Show respect for all cultures and each other: